 Disadvantages, Cons, Problems, and Limitations of the Sony MDR 7506 Dynamic Stereo Headphones

-As mentioned earlier, given how cheaply priced these headphones are, we found none too much to legitimately complain about in them.
-But here are several gripes we managed to come up with after much thinking.
+As mentioned earlier, these headphones cost on the low side.
+So we found none too many valid complaints to make about them.
+But here are several gripes we managed to come up with after much listening and thinking.

-- Phones not deep enough.
 The ear cans are rather shallow.
-Thus, the front of the driver speaker touches most ears, a sensation that can distract one from paying full attention to the program playing.
-But again with the overall softness of the ear cushions and the cloth that covers the driver, this does not interfere with comfortable listening for long periods.
-Any discomfort due to this, is minimal.
+Thus, the front of the driver touches most ears.
+This is a sensation that can distract one from the playing program.
+But again with the soft cloth that covers the driver, this does not interfere with comfy listening.
+Any discomfort from shallow cans one might notice, is low.

-- Cushions wear quickly.
 The MDR7506 coated foam ear cushions begin flaking, pealing, and coming apart too soon after buying.
-However, if you don’t mind the flakes getting into your hair now and again, the pads continue feeling soft and comfortable as well as keeping in the music, almost indefinitely.
+But if you don’t mind the flakes getting in your hair, the pads still feel comfortable even when peeling.
+Plus, they still keep in the music almost as well, indefinitely.

-- Overpowering midrange frequencies.
-My ears sometimes ring after listening for very long periods, due I think, to the strong mid-range frequency response of these phones.
-But with an equalizer, we tweak this down and then, listen for many hours without this ringing intruding.
+The ears can sometimes ring after listening for very long periods.
+This is due we think, to the strong mid-range response of these phones.
+But with an equalizer, we tweak this down.
+We then can listen for many hours on end without any ear ringing.

 The Sony MDR7506 Dynamic Stereo Headphones are a great buy, and are even better performers.
 We would therefore, buy them again and again, in spite of the quick-aging ear cushions.
 We’d therefore rate this product at 93 out of 100.

-- Where to buy the Sony MDR-7506 Dynamic Stereo Headphones
+Related Posts to Sony MDR 7506 Dynamic Stereo Headphones

 - 2017-02-18: Originally published.